SCorley0901/SCorley0901.github.io/README.md

-This repository contains the HTM:L, CSS and JavaScript files for my website
+This repository contains the HTML, CSS and JavaScript files for my website